jimmelon/awesome-cpp/README.md

 * [brianwatling/redispp](https://github.com/brianwatling/redispp) - C++ client for Redis
 * [arturadib/slash-a](https://github.com/arturadib/slash-a) - Programming language and C++ library for (linear) genetic programming
 * [Leont/libperl--](https://github.com/Leont/libperl--) - LibPerl++ is a C++ library that provides a more friendly interface for the the perl API.
 It makes use of advanced features of C++ to make both embedding and extending perl as easy as possible.
 This repository also contains to helper libraries that may be split out at a later stage: libtap++ and Library::Build.
-* [yorikvanhavre/FreeCAD](https://github.com/yorikvanhavre/FreeCAD) - A place for my FreeCAD experiments...
-The master branch is a -more or less (manually) - updated copy of the official FreeCAD git repo.
-Be sure to visit the official site for forum, bug tracker ,doc, etc...
-If you wish to fork, danielfalk has an automatically updated FreeCAD repo that might be more up to date, or clone directly from http://github.com/FreeCAD/FreeCAD_sf_master

 * [pyrtsa/poly](https://github.com/pyrtsa/poly) - Solving the Expression Problem in C++11
 * [patriciogonzalezvivo/ofxComposer](https://github.com/patriciogonzalezvivo/ofxComposer) - Set of connecting boxes that let you load and processes different type of data on the GPU by using shaders.
 * [okeuday/GEPD](https://github.com/okeuday/GEPD) - Generic Erlang Port [Driver]: Automatically generate an Erlang port driver or Erlang port for C/C++ bindings using a single self-contained file, and easily switch between either.